Notifications

 -

-On top of "subscribable" some events may also be "periodical".
+On top of "subscribable" some events may also be "variant".
 When providing these event types, additional data dictating that period are required. |

 **Implicit Notifications: Users can be notified for status changes in a certificate they requested without explicitly subscribing to it.
 Users can either choose to further configure all event types or a subset of them, according to their specific needs. |